angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 prevent them winning the game first.
 To facilitate this, a number of mana acceleration options are used.

-The deck normally plays out like a mono {{U}} deck to begin with, cast cantrips and setting up but then needs to pivot into almost a mono {{B}} deck to win.
-Going from a {{Wasteland}} proof {{U}} manabase to something that produces
-{{BBB}} can be tricky without fixing so along with acceleration elements, fixing elements are also incorporated.
+The deck normally plays out like a mono {U} deck to begin with, cast cantrips and setting up but then needs to pivot into almost a mono {B} deck to win.
+Going from a {{Wasteland}} proof {U} manabase to something that produces {B}{B}{B} can be tricky without fixing so along with acceleration elements, fixing elements are also incorporated.

-Cards like {{Dark Ritual}} and {{Lotus Petal}} allow you to get ahead of mana quickly and can help fix your colours to provide the {{BBB}} needed to cast Doomsday.
+Cards like {{Dark Ritual}} and {{Lotus Petal}} allow you to get ahead of mana quickly and can help fix your colours to provide the {B}{B}{B} needed to cast Doomsday.
 These are the main mana enablers that can be found across all variants.
 Dark Ritual especially allows you to cast Doomsday off of a single B source which is great against mana denial strategies many decks deploy.